Omnissa Workspace ONE Privacy Disclosure

 Customers can use this data set to improve visibility across their organization for security threats and take actions using the automation feature to take actions to mitigate the risks.

 v.
 Data collection from Intelligence SDK.
-By integrating Workspace ONE Intelligence Software Development Kit (the “Intelligence SDK”), Customers can analyze and interact with data about app engagement, app failures, network insights, and user flows.
+By integrating Omnissa Intelligence Software Development Kit (the “Intelligence SDK”), Customers can analyze and interact with data about app engagement, app failures, network insights, and user flows.
 Sample of data may include:

 Omnissa mobile applications also use Intelligence SDK.
 Please visit UEM section for details.